Operations Management

 The supply chain for hospitals and other healthcare providers has taken a hit from the intense destruction wrought by Hurricane Helene.

-In causing substantial destruction to parts of Florida, Georgia, the Carolinas and Tennessee, the late-September storm disrupted operations at Baxter International’s Marion, N.C. facility, which is the nation’s largest manufacturing site for IV and peritoneal dialysis solutions.
+In causing substantial damage to parts of Florida, Georgia, the Carolinas and Tennessee, the late-September storm disrupted operations at Baxter International’s Marion, N.C. facility, which is the nation’s largest manufacturing site for IV and peritoneal dialysis solutions.
 About 60% of large-volume IV fluids distributed domestically are produced at the plant.

 The company announced Sept.
 29 that it had to halt production at the location because of flooding that stemmed from a levee breach, along with a bridge collapse that blocked travel on the road leading to the facility.
 As of Oct.
 3, no timeline was given for resuming operations.
 Reestablishing the bridge will be a big step for transporting remediation equipment to the site, Baxter said, while also allowing the company to access finished product that had been stored safely and send it along to customers.